Shahzada Jamal Nazir: Minister for National Heritage and Integration

 On the directions of Federal Minister Shahzada Jamal Nazir, the Ministry of National Heritage & Integration was pleased to establish a Cultural Heritage Diorama on the Kingdom of Saudi Arabia at the Lok Virsa museum, Islamabad.
 This was to illustrate not only the cultural of Saudi Arabia, but to in fact show how their cultural impacted upon the culture of Pakistan when Islam was introduced by the Arabs to the subcontinent.
 To honour the commitment of the Saudi Ambassador H.E.
 Dr. Abdul Aziz Bin Ibrahim Al Ghadeer to the people of Pakistan, on the directions of Shahzada Jamal Nazir the cultural diorama was named Al-Ghadeer room.

-Member National Commission on Minorites
+Member National Commission on Minorities

-In 2014, the Prime Minister Mian Muhammad Nawaz Sharif approved of Mr. Jamal Nazir to be appointed as a Member on National Commission on Minorities.
-A commission, which in co-ordination with the Ministry of Religious Affairs is an initiative of the Prime Minister to engage Pakistanis of all beliefs in an interfaith dialogue to create harmony.
-He works for the minorities in Pakistan has been highly appreciated even in the international community.
+In 2014, the Prime Minister Mian Muhammad Nawaz Sharif approved his appointment as a Member of the National Commission on Minorities, a commission, which in co-ordination with the Ministry of Religious Affairs is an initiative of the Prime Minister to engage Pakistanis of all beliefs in an interfaith dialogue to create harmony.
+His work for the minorities in Pakistan has been highly appreciated even in the international community.